psmenon/Navigation-RL/README.md

 model.py -  contains the Pytorch neural network .

+SumTree.py - the sumtree data structure for Prioritized experience replay

 Navigation-DDQN.ipynb -  is the code.

 bananaweightsreplay.pth -  contains the weights of the solved model